cartalyst/sentry/README.md

 * User Metadata

 ##Removed From v1.1
-Before migrating to Sentry 2.0, please take note of the following features that have been removed and/or changed.
+Before migrating from 1.1 to Sentry 2.0, please take note of the following features that have been removed and/or changed.

 * Nested Groups are no longer supported
 * is_admin for groups are no longer supported